vikingdata/articles/databases/mysql/Xtrabackup_restore_one_database.md

 I am using LinutMint, jammy Ubuntu compatible.

+* NOTE
+    * Your version of Xtrabackup will depend on your version of MySQL.
+    * There are different versions of Xtrabackup for 8.0, 8.1, etc.
 * Go to : https://www.percona.com/downloads
 * Go to Percona XtraDB Cluster on the page
 * I switched to Percona XtraBackup 8.0